oscarchankalung/personal-react-tutorial/note/04 Hooks/07 Hooks API Reference.md

     - Clearning up an effect
     - Timing of effect
     - Conditionally firing an effect
+    - Running only once with empty array's dependency
   - useContext
 - Additional Hooks
   - useReducer